soumaxetuirk/homebridge-universal-tasmota-irhvac/README.md

 - Homebridge Community (https://github.com/homebridge)
 - Developers of Tasmota (https://github.com/arendst/tasmota)
 - Developers of IRremote8266 Library (https://github.com/crankyoldgit/irremoteesp8266)
+- IR Blaster mod for Sonoff Basic (https://github.com/altelch/SonoffIR/tree/master)
 ---

 # Author

 I am a Homebridge user for a long time .
-Not many people use tasmota based IR blaster which is fairly simple to build or addon to any sonoff / shelly or other esp based devices.
+Not many people use tasmota based IR blaster which is fairly simple to build or addon to any sonoff / shelly or other esp based devices( Altelch Sonoff IR guide).
 This is originally made for my own personal use so any idea or feature request needed let me know , i will try to implement in future bersions